embiimob/Sup/README.md

 # Sup!?
-experimental decentralized state engine browser
+experimental decentralized state engine

 Sup!? is a demonstration of establishing a decentralized social identity and tracking state changes with public and private comments on immutable blockchain objects in a format familiar to NFT enthusiasts.
-The experimental Sup!? object browser is currently hardcoded to reference the bitcoin testnet mainchain.
+Experimental Sup!? is currently hardcoded to reference the bitcoin testnet mainchain.
 A production deployment will be released December 2023.
 Our goal is to give #teamworld ample time for testing and integrations.

 This experiment is using an ancient blockchain protocol called P2FK (Pay to Future Key) invented by http://HugPuddle.org in 2013.

 P2FK was directly inspired by the satoshi uploader  see --> https://cirosantilli.com/satoshi-uploader

- As of Sup?'s first release date, all transactions and objects discoverable in the experiment were created by embii using http://apertus.io

 ## **Installation**